what honey is the best for colds

 heather, blackberry, rosemary, sweet chestnut honey, sidr

-honeydew honey (But not linden honey as it is said to obstructs the iron absorption),
+honeydew honey (But not linden honey, as it is said to obstruct iron absorption),

 Lifemel honey: Life Mel Honey was effective in decreasing the incidence of anemia in 64% of the patients, decreasing the incidence of severe neutropenia and lowering the incidence of potentially fatal thrombocytopenia (low platelets).

 Rosemary honey – a powerful tonic, recommended to children and old people.
-Also good for workaholic persons.
+Also good for workaholics.

-Red clove honey: helps in fixing calcium in bones.
+Red clove honey: helps fix calcium in bones.

 Raspberry (Rubus idaeus L.) and linden tree honeys (for their confirmed diaphoretic and antipyretic effects);